 Pre-Employment Transition Services

-Vocational Rehabilitation Services, in collaboration with local educational agencies, must provide statewide access to Pre-Employment Transition Services for all students with disabilities.
+Vocational Rehabilitation Services, in collaboration with local educational agencies, must provide statewide access to Pre-Employment Transition Services for all students with disabilities who are between the ages of 14 through 21.
 Students with disabilities include those receiving special education services or that have a disability for the purpose of section 504 of the Rehabilitation Act.
-Pre-ETS must be available to students with disabilities starting in grade nine through the age of 21.

 Pre-Employment Transition Services are the following five activities: